“I was a little bit before my time” – pioneering marathon runner Joyce Smith

 “Looking back I wish I’d been able to run marathons when I was in my thirties.
 What would I have achieved?
 We’ll never know.
 I was just unfortunately a little bit before my time perhaps.”

 Joyce Smith’s exceptional achievement was that she continued running into her forties and made the most of the opportunities that became available to her as women’s distance running developed.
 These new opportunities motivated her to keep competing and extended her career as an elite athlete.

 “Because the events slowly came in I just moved up a step each time and it was a new event, a new achievement.
 There was always something new to do….New horizons kept opening up.”

 She was one of a relatively small group of women who competed at new distances and paved the way for all the women distance runners who were to follow.
 In doing this she quietly challenged perceptions of what women were capable of, showing all of us that gender, age and motherhood are no barriers to achievement in sport.

 Joyce Smith carried on running into her seventies, only stopping in 2012 because she found she “didn’t enjoy running so slowly”.
 She continues to keep fit and to support athletics at her club.
 She is also an Independent Trustee of the London Marathon Charitable Trust.
 Joyce Smith received an MBE in 1984 for services to sport.

-(Additional information from Wikipedia; photographs courtesy of Virgin Money London Marathon and Watford Observer.)Tags: Joan Benoit, Joyce Smith, London Marathon, Los Angeles Olympics, Marathon Talk, women's marathon
+(Additional information from Wikipedia; photographs courtesy of Virgin Money London Marathon and Alamy.)Tags: Joan Benoit, Joyce Smith, London Marathon, Los Angeles Olympics, Marathon Talk, women's marathon